Percy Jackson and the Olympians

 Meanwhile Percy and Grover were talking and walking along the pathway back to camp

-and walking out of the mess hall as they passed were the people that Percy had just been talking about with his mom...the offspring of the Titans and all their menacing glory.
-There was five of them, three boys and two girls, with bronze armor all stamped in each of their parents insignia's and all very tall, lean and muscular like their parents.
+Walking out of the mess hall as they passed were the people that Percy had just been talking about with his mom.
+The offspring of the Titans and all their menacing glory.
+There where five of them; three boys and two girls, with bronze armor all stamped in each of their parents insignias.
+All very tall, lean and muscular like their parents as well.
 One in particular Percy always seemed to admire even though she glared at him with dark sea blue eyes.

 Percy swore he saw flecks of gold in them sometimes.

-She had a shield on her back and a long broadsword at her hip but he also noticed her bronze nails...bronze, as in her nails were made of metal.
+She had a shield on her back and a long broadsword at her hip but he also noticed her bronze nails.
+Meaning, she didn't paint them for looks but that they were in fact made of pure bronze.
 It was a feature he hoped he never saw the other end of in battle because everything about her was clearly threatening.

-"What are you staring at Jackson!" but these words didn't come from Arina they came from a tall boy with flaxen blond hair and light grey eyes named Alcander Wells son of Hyperion and a mortal.
+"What are you staring at Jackson!" but these words didn't come from Arina but came from a tall boy with flaxen blond hair and light grey eyes named Alcander Wells; son of Hyperion and a mortal.

 "Enough Alcander, we have training we need to do, we do not need to pick a fight with our distant cousin."
 Arina said glaring back at Percy and Grover.

-The other four followed Arina as she walked away from Percy and Grover her hair swaying back and forth against her armor and the others followed without saying a word.
+These facts however also made the children older than most at Camp Half Blood.
+Arina and Alcander were both eighteen, The Twins nineteen and Dea whom was twenty.
+The other four followed Arina as she walked away from Percy and Grover her hair swaying back and forth against her armor, the others not saying a word but glares were sent each way.

 Grover let out a breath that he was holding and slumped his shoulders.